nearform/leaistic/WhyLeaistic.md

 Leaistic is made because ElasticSearch is really cool, yet has some drawbacks easily leading to uncertainty, due to its `mapping` system, which tries to be smart, but not enough.

-ElasticSearch will figure out the schema of a given field using the first document it has to index, and either the static `mapping` you declare for a given field, or the [`dynamic mapping`](https://www.elastic.co/guide/en/elasticsearch/reference/6.3/dynamic-field-mapping.html) rules it has, using the first document you index containing a given field as its only context.
+ElasticSearch will figure out the `datatype` of a given field using the first document it has to index, and either the static `mapping` you declare for a given field, or the [`dynamic mapping`](https://www.elastic.co/guide/en/elasticsearch/reference/6.3/dynamic-field-mapping.html) rules it has, using the first document you index containing a given field as its only context.

-Also ElasticSearch [can't](https://www.elastic.co/guide/en/elasticsearch/reference/6.3/mapping.html#_updating_existing_field_mappings) mutate an existing schema for a given field, and the only solution to do so is to create a new index with the proper mapping.
+Also ElasticSearch [can't](https://www.elastic.co/guide/en/elasticsearch/reference/6.3/mapping.html#_updating_existing_field_mappings) mutate an existing `datatype` for a given field, and the only solution to do so is to create a new index with the proper mapping.
 Then, reindex the original index data into it, and finally use the new one.

 During the life of a project, if you don't have a strategy to avoid `mapping` issues, it will surely break.
 Let's have a look at a few reasons.